 .
 Carrier status for Holstein haplotypes with mutations for bovine leucocyte adhesion deficiency (BLAD; haplotype HHB), complex vertebral malformation (CVM; haplotype HHC), deficiency of uridine monophosphate synthase (DUMPS; haplotype HHD), mulefoot (syndactyly; haploptype HHM), polledness (haplotype HHP), red coat color (haplotypes HBR, HDR, and HHR), and cholesterol deficiency (HCD) now are reported in the XML files distributed by the Council on Dairy Cattle Breeding

 .
 Brown Swiss haplotype tests for spinal dismyelination (SDM; haplotype BHD), spinal muscular atrophy (SMA; haplotype BHM), and Weaver Syndrome (haplotype BHW) also are provided, but those tests do not directly include the causative mutation as an additional single nucleotide polymorphism because too few bulls were previously tested; a haplotype for polledness (BHP) also is reported.
-An exact test of the loss-of-function (LOF) mutation within a haplotype that affects fertility in Jerseys (haplotype JH1) now is used to determine carrier status for genotyped Jerseys, and a new Jersey haplotype (JH2) that affects fertility has been discovered (Van Raden et al., 2014
+An exact test of the loss-of-function (LOF) mutation within a haplotype that affects fertility in Jerseys (haplotype JH1) now is used to determine carrier status for genotyped Jerseys, and another Jersey haplotype that affects fertility (JH2) also was discovered (Van Raden et al., 2014

 ); a haplotype for polledness (JHP) also is reported.
-A haplotype that affects conception rate in Ayrshires (haplotype AH1) is now reported (Cooper et al., 2014)
+A haplotype that affects conception rate in Ayrshires (AH1) is now reported (Cooper et al., 2014

 The table below lists all of the recessive haplotypes currently tracked in the U.S. genomic evaluation system, the frequency of the minor (less common) haplotype, and the location in base pairs (bp) of the haplotype.
 Locations are exact (single bp) when the causative mutation is known and approximate (range of bp) when it is unknown, a duplication, a deletion, or multiple mutations.
 The frequency of carriers in the population is generally twice the haplotype frequency because carriers have 1 defective and 1 normal haplotype.